 Figure S.2 shows the case of QoS and/or cost check for HO decision.
 The source Proxy GW consults the QoS and/or cost with target Proxy GW through MIH_Get_Information.
 After source Proxy GW recommends the MN to perform handover, the source Proxy GW transmits MIH_IF_PreReg_Ready request message.
-The SRCF of the MN orders the target link to pre-register through Link_IF_PregReg_Ready.
+The SR-MIHF of the MN orders the target link to pre-register through Link_IF_PregReg_Ready.

 Power consumption comparison of the link interfaces